laas/rviz_plugin_covariance/README.md

-rviz plugin to display pose covariance information using an ellipsoid and a cone
+rviz plugin to display pose covariance
 ===========================================================

 This repository provides rviz plugin to display pose covariance information using an ellipsoid and a cone.

-The plugin currently supports geometry_msgs/PoseWithCovariance, geometry_msgs/PoseWithCovarianceStamped and nav_msgs/Odometry.
+The plugin currently supports `geometry_msgs/PoseWithCovariance`, `geometry_msgs/PoseWithCovarianceStamped` and `nav_msgs/Odometry`.

 This work is based on [this discussion] [discussion] and on this [tutorial] [tutorial].